After 40, some parts of our bodies become tighter and stiffer

 The metabolism slows by about 5% every decade after the age of 40.
-You will have to eat 100 calories less every day to maintain your weight, and much less if t
+You will have to eat 100 calories less every day to maintain your weight, and much less if trying to lose weight.

 However, a slower metabolism, less muscle, and a stiffer body doesn’t mean it’s impossible to stay fit after 40.
 You just need to learn how to work with and around your new body.